Publications in Librarianship: Guide for Authors

 Review of Submissions for Publication

 Authors or editors may submit their work in one of three ways: a proposal, a completed manuscript, or a dissertation.
-Proposals must cover the points listed in Appendix I.
+Authors or editors must complete a Publication Proposal Form.

 Completed manuscripts are reviewed by three members of the editorial board and the editor.
 (Readers of proposals and manuscripts are not necessarily the same.)
 Normally this review takes three to four months.
 If the reviewers find the manuscript in need of revisions, they will send comments to guide that revision.
 If the manuscript is accepted, the editor will return it copyedited.